philpax/ggllama/README.md

 23:59:59 [INFO] lacht
 ```

-It's likely that I've messed up the sampling or conversion somewhere.
+The evaluation returns the wrong logits when given input to process.
 I'll need to debug this further.

 ## Build requirements